“A soft landing spot, a happy place”: Celebrating early childhood educators

 Idalis Cervantes-Mavo | Hudson, Florida

 photo of early childhood educator with quotation Idalis Cervantes-Mavo taught elementary school for 14 years in her home country of Venezuela.
-Since 2018, she has been an Early Head Start teacher at Hudson Primary Academy, part of Florida’s Pasco County School District.
+Since 2018, she has been an Early Head Start teacher at Hudson Primary Academy, part of Pasco County School District in Florida.
 “I do an important job as a caregiver,” she said, “to support low-income families and provide them with rich engaging opportunities that will increase their child’s success in school and family life.”

 Cervantes-Mavo participated in LENA Grow in the winter of 2023.
 “Teaching in Venezuela was a great experience because I was able to contribute to the community and society, offering them opportunity for change, to be loved, respected, and valued,” she said.
 “In the U.S., it is important to highlight that we have a tool in our favor: technology.
 We can use it as a support resource to provide strategies to the families of our society.”